hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Avoid the bottom too, for that's a place
 >
-> Where would be dancers oft' incur disgrace,
+> Where would be dancers oft incur disgrace,
 >
 > For they act mostly with the top, so they
 >